dimant/dstardocs/IcomTerminalMode.md

 # Icom Terminal Mode Protocol

-The terminal mode protocol of the Icom ID52 is a serial protocol which on the is routed as RS232 over USB.
+The terminal mode protocol of the Icom ID52 is a serial protocol which is routed as RS232 over USB.
 Its purpose is to send voice and data transmissions to a computer application which then routes them over a network to a receiver gateway or reflector.

 ## High Level